filamentgroup/grumpicon/README.md

 4. Drag svgs into the app

 You can also run Grunticon from the command line as part of a Grunt.js build process.
 More documentation is available on the [Grunticon task page](https://github.com/filamentgroup/grunticon/).

+### Known Issues

+- In Safari, the file you download is titled "Unknown."
+This can have ".zip" added to it and still function.
+This is because of Safari's lack of support for the download attribute on links (IE is also missing this attribute).